yig/GMU-CS425/README.md

 This code tells the ECS to execute the callback function `[&]( EntityID e, Position& p, Velocity& v ) { p.x += v.x * dt; p.y += v.y * dt; }` for each entity with the components.
 Since the for each function is in one place, it would be trivial to parallelize it on multiple threads.

-In this checkpoint, modify your graphics manager's draw method to iterate over all entities with a `Sprite` and draw them.
-Do this instead of taking a vector of `Sprite`s as a parameter.
+In this checkpoint, modify your graphics manager's draw method to iterate over all entities with a `Sprite` (or a `Sprite` and a `Position`, depending on what you put in your `Sprite` component) and draw them.
+Do this instead of taking a vector of `Sprite`s as a parameter, which is what you did for checkpoint 5.
 In the next checkpoint, your script manager will iterate over all entities with a `Script` component and run the named script.
+In general, your managers should declare the components (`struct`s) that they will iterate over in their headers (or in `Types.h`).

 ### Requirements